SugamBhujel/Thesis/README.md

 ### Structural Imbalance, Algorithmic Amplification, and Model-Agnostic Mitigation

 ##  Overview
-This repository contains the implementation and experimental analysis for my MSc thesis on **popularity bias in recommender systems**, using the MovieLens 32M dataset.
+This repository contains the implementation and experimental analysis for my MSc disertation on **popularity bias in recommender systems**, using the MovieLens 32M dataset.

 The study investigates:
-- Structural imbalance in real-world recommendation datasets
+- Structural imbalance in real world recommendation datasets
 - Whether collaborative filtering models amplify popularity bias
 - A model-agnostic reranking strategy to mitigate bias
-- The trade-off between fairness and recommendation accuracy
+- The trade off between fairness and recommendation accuracy
 - Mechanism-level changes using correlation and explainability analysis

 ---